pawurb/node-postgres-wiki/Client.md

   - _array_ __values__:
     - The values to supply as parameters
     - Values may be any [[object type supported|Supportedtypes]] by the Client
+- _optional function_ __callback__: callback function
+  - _function_ callback(_object_ error, _object_ result)
+    - Called only if provided
+    - __buffers all rows into memory before calling__
+      - rows only buffered if callback is provided
+      - can impact memory when buffering large result sets (i.e. do not provide a callback)
+    - used as a shortcut instead of subscribing to the 'row' query event

 ##### example